Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 In an effort to compare the exact dynamics of two-particles to the standard mean-field treatment of Bose-Einstein condensates, \citep{Sowinski:2010} compared the evolution of the largest eigenvalue of the reduced single particle density matrix (RSPDM) with the Gross-Pitaevskii equation (GPE) dynamics and found that the difference between them signified the presence of non-classical correlations in the system.
 A way to experimentally probe the correlations in an interacting two-particle systems was presented in \citep{Ledesma:2019}, where the response to a monopolar excitation was studied via the dynamical structure factor as a function of different values of the interaction strength (see Fig.~\ref{fig:DSF}).
 This allowed the authors to compute monopolar excitation energies, which are known to be directly related to the internal structure of the system \citep{pethick2002}.

 Deeply connected to the question of coherence is the behaviour of two interacting atoms in an interferometer setting and in \citep{Fogarty:2013} it was shown that two interacting atoms impinging on a beam-splitter can evolve into states close to the NOON-state (see Fig.~\ref{fig:BSNoon}.
+It is worth noting that a similar situation for a gas of attractively interacting bosons scattering on a barrier was considered in \citep{Weiss:09,Streltsov:09} and the possibility for creating a many-body NOON state from quantum solitons was shown.
+Scattering of dimers made from short-range interacting atoms off a point-like barrier was explored in \citep{Gomez:19}, and it was shown that such processes can give insight into the integrability of the system.
 Creating entanglement by scattering small numbers of atoms off each other in a harmonic traps was investigated in \citep{Holdaway:2013}.
 For four interacting particles the authors were also able to identify parameter regimes in which attractive interactions lead to a quantum soliton-like state, for which the time average of the von Neumann entropy does not tend to a long-term mean value in contrast to the case of repulsive interactions of similar magnitude.
 The idea to control the motional entanglement between two colliding atoms by dynamically varying the frequency of their common trap was explored in \citep{Haberle:2014} and it was shown that the amount of entanglement can be significantly increased with this dynamical tool.

 Since for the two-particle system in a harmonic trap the exact eigenstates are known, it is interesting to see if analytical expressions can be obtained for non-equilibrium quench dynamics as well. \citep{Schmitz2013} explored the breathing dynamics following a trap quench for a two-particle system and, using the exact solution, calculated the full breathing mode spectrum.
 The authors found that it consists of many frequencies which are accompanied by a multiple of sidebands each.
 Using numerical methods for more particles, they were also able to show how this case evolves towards the single-frequency behavior that can be observed for larger particle numbers.
+The breathing mode for larger systems was explored in \citep{Gudyma:15} based on experimental results obtained in \citep{haller2009}, and the breakdown of scale invariance was shown by studying it close the the Tonks-Girardeau limit in \citep{Zhang:14}.
+A comprehensive study of the collective excitations in lower dimensions and for different correlation regimes was presented in \citep{DeRosi:2015,DeRosi:2016} and an anomaly in the temperature dependence of the specific heat of a 1D Bose gas due to the structure of the underlying excitation spectrum was recently reported in \citep{DeRosi:2021}.